A CURE FOR CARMANI: BASKETBALL LEGEND’S CHILD RECEIVES LIFE-SAVING TRANSPLANT

 Many patients with sickle cell disease are able to manage the condition over a lifetime.
 But little Carmani was so severely impacted that he was hospitalized multiple times during his first year and was at high risk for strokes that could jeopardize his future.

-Enter Dr. John Fort, Director of the Miami Children’s Hospital Bone Marrow Transplantation Program, and one of a handful of doctors nationally who is pioneering new treatment for at-risk sickle cell
+Enter Dr. John Fort, Director of the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Bone Marrow Transplantation Program, and one of a handful of doctors nationally who is pioneering new treatment for at-risk sickle cell

 “Bone marrow transplantation has proven to offer an 85 percent chance of a cure for sickle cell patients.
 We wanted to offer Carmani the best chance at a fulfilling and pain-free life,” he said.